Allen Buss Obituary (2022) Beatrice Daily Sun

 Allen D. Buss

 A funeral service will be held at 1:00 p.m. on Saturday, January 8, 2022 at the Wymore Church of Christ with Clayton Lundstedt officiating.
 Burial will be at the Blue Springs Cemetery.
 Casual or Husker attire is requested.
-The body will lie in state at the Laughlin-Hoevet Funeral Home in Wymore on Friday from 2:00 p.m. to 8:00 p.m. with the family greeting relatives and friends from 6:00 p.m. to 7:30 p.m., and at the church one hour prior to the service on Saturday.
+The body will lie in state at the church one hour prior to the service on Saturday.
 In lieu of flowers, memorial contributions may be made to Wymore EMS or the Wymore Church of Christ with the funeral home in charge.
 Sign Allen's online register book a www.ghchapel.com.